 The discard is essentially just starter that you’re not using.
 It is the same makeup as the starter you’re going to put in bread.
 So, why not put it in something else bready?
-Sourdough starter crackers, pancakes, waffles or brownies a-la Izy Hossack are all good places to start.
+Sourdough starter crackers, pancakes or brownies are all good places to start.
 You’d also be surprised by how many people would be interested in having some of your discard to make their own starter.
 Why not offer it to friends or family?

-So yeah, I really just think it’s important to make the connection (it took me a while) that discarding needn’t mean throwing in the bin.
+So yeah, I really just think it’s important to make the connection that discarding needn’t mean throwing in the bin.
 It simply means removing from the starter jar itself.
 If you’re baking and using your starter very often, you probably won’t need to discard anything.
 Each use of the starter counts as a discard, as you’re removing some and adding fresh flour to re-feed.

 Knowing when your starter is ready to bake bread is an art that I probably haven’t mastered.
 In regular sourdough baking, you can drop a little starter in a glass of water, and see if it floats.
 Floating indicates that the starter carries enough gas to raise a loaf of bread.
 I haven’t had any luck doing the float test with any of my bubbliest starters – they simply disintegrate into the water.
 I suspect that it may not work for gluten free sourdough starters, because they don’t have the strength of gluten to hold them together.

 If all has gone well, your starter is probably ready around the 7-10 day mark.
-When you stir it, it should feel thick with air and bubbles, and you should hear a pop rock kind of sound, as the little gas bubbles are shuffled.
+This will be a speedier process in summer and a slower one in winter.
+When you stir it, it should feel thick with air and bubbles.
+You should hear a pop rock kind of sound, as the little gas bubbles are shuffled.

 An important note: most sourdough websites suggest that you probably won’t get an amazing loaf of bread until your starter is at least a month old.
 If you’re getting average loaves with a new starter – be patient.